poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 ### sRGB

-sRGB is a setting that determines whether the texture should be stored in [gamma-corrected](https://learnopengl.com/Advanced-Lighting/Gamma-Correction) space.
+sRGB is a setting that determines whether the texture should be stored in [gamma-corrected <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://learnopengl.com/Advanced-Lighting/Gamma-Correction) space.
 This is necessary for color textures, but should always be off for data textures.

 :::warning Turn this OFF for Non-color Maps
 It's **very** important to set the sRGB setting to `Off` for textures that are not being used directly as color.
 Any masks, non-color maps, or other data textures will have incorrect values if sRGB is enabled.
 Color Textures should keep sRGB `On`.